 Introduction

-In the early days of computing, generating random numbers was a significant hurdle.
-In a 1951 paper, the legendary mathematician John von Neumann discussed various “cooking recipes” for producing and using random numbers on machines like the ENIAC.
-While much of the paper focuses on generating uniform random digits, he also detailed ingenious methods for generating numbers from more complex, non-uniform probability distributions.
+In the early days of computing, generating random numbers was a significant computational challenge.
+In a landmark 1951 paper, mathematician John von Neumann detailed various “cooking recipes” for producing and using random numbers on machines like the ENIAC.
+While much of the paper focuses on generating uniform random digits, he also described ingenious methods for generating numbers from more complex, non-uniform probability distributions.

-One of the most common needs in scientific simulation, from modeling radioactive decay to particle free-paths in physics problems, is sampling from an exponential distribution, whose probability density function is given by:
+One of the most fundamental needs in scientific simulation—from modeling radioactive decay to calculating particle free-paths in physics—is sampling from an exponential distribution with probability density function:

 $$f(x) = e^{-x} \quad \text{for } x \ge 0$$

-The standard textbook method for this is elegant and direct, but it requires calculating a natural logarithm—a computationally expensive operation on early hardware.
-To sidestep this, von Neumann described a fascinating alternative that uses only basic comparisons, resembling a game of chance.
+Today’s standard approach is elegant and direct, but it requires computing a natural logarithm—a computationally expensive operation on early hardware.
+To sidestep this limitation, von Neumann described a fascinating alternative that uses only basic comparisons, resembling what he called “a well known game of chance Twenty-One, or Black Jack.”

-In this post, we’ll explore both methods.
-We’ll implement them in Python, visually verify that they work, and compare their performance, empirically testing the trade-offs von Neumann himself identified nearly 75 years ago.
+In this post, we’ll explore both methods: the modern inverse transform approach and von Neumann’s ingenious comparison-based algorithm.
+We’ll implement them in Python, verify their correctness, and compare their performance—empirically testing the trade-offs von Neumann identified nearly 75 years ago.

 Method 1: The Standard Approach (Inverse Transform Sampling)

-The most common way to sample from a distribution is Inverse Transform Sampling.
-The method relies on a simple principle: if you have a random variable $T$ that is uniformly distributed on the interval (0, 1), you can convert it into a random variable $X$ with a desired cumulative distribution function (CDF), $F(x)$, by applying the inverse of the CDF:
+The most common method for sampling from a given distribution is inverse transform sampling.
+This method relies on a fundamental principle: if you have a uniform random variable $U$ on the interval (0, 1), you can transform it into a random variable $X$ with any desired cumulative distribution function (CDF) $F(x)$ by applying:

-A neat simplification arises here.
-Since $T$ is a uniform random number in (0, 1), the quantity $(1 - T)$ is also a uniform random number in (0, 1).
-Therefore, we can use the simpler and more direct formula:
+Here’s a useful simplification: since $U$ is uniformly distributed on (0, 1), the quantity $(1 - U)$ is also uniformly distributed on (0, 1).
+Therefore, we can use the simpler formula:

-This gives us a very efficient way to generate exponentially distributed numbers, provided that the log
+This gives us an efficient method for generating exponentially distributed numbers, provided the logarithm function is computationally accessible.

 Python Implementation